What is the EU doing?

 To gather views and experiences to support the preparations of the proposal, the Commission organised extensive consultation activities with stakeholders in spring 2021.
 The results of the open public consultation are available on the Have your say-portal.

-In addition, the Commission provides funding for organisations on projects tackling gender-based violence through the Daphne stream of the Citizenship, Equality, Rights and Values programme.
+In addition, the Commission provides funding for civil society organisations on projects tackling gender-based violence through the Daphne stream of the Citizenship, Equality, Rights and Values programme.

 The EU also facilitates finding common solutions among EU countries by organising exchanges of good practices on gender equality topics.
 For example, the Mutual Learning Programme in Gender Equality has facilitated seminars on various aspects of ending violence against women and domestic violence.